Gulf of Tonkin

 The Gulf of Tonkin is a gulf at the northwestern portion of the South China Sea, located off the coasts of Tonkin (northern Vietnam) and South China.
 It has a total surface area of 126250 km2.
-It is defined in the west and northwest by the northern coastline of Vietnam down to the Hòn La Island, in the north by China's Guangxi Zhuang Autonomous Region, and to the east by the Leizhou Peninsula and Hainan Island.
+It is defined in the west and northwest by the northern coastline of Vietnam down to the Cồn Cỏ island, in the north by China's Guangxi Zhuang Autonomous Region, and to the east by the Leizhou Peninsula and Hainan Island.

+English sources from the People's Republic of China refer to the Gulf of Tonkin as Beibu Wan.

 Description and etymology

-The name Tonkin, written "東京" in Hán-Nôm characters and Đông Kinh in the Vietnamese alphabet, means "eastern capital", and is the former toponym for Hanoi, the present capital of Vietnam.
-It should not to be confused with Tokyo, which is also written "東京" and also means "eastern capital".
+The name Tonkin, written "東京" in chữ Hán characters and Đông Kinh in the Vietnamese alphabet, means "eastern capital", and is the former toponym for Hanoi, the present capital of Vietnam.
+It is not to be confused with Tokyo, which is also written "東京" and also means "eastern capital".
 During the French colonial era, the northern region of today’s Vietnam was called Tonkin.

-Bắc Bộ is the native Vietnamese name of Tonkin.
+Bắc Bộ is the native Vietnamese name of Tonkin, which is the nowadays region of Northern Vietnam.
 The bay's Vietnamese and Chinese names – Vịnh Bắc Bộ and Běibù Wān, respectively – both mean "Northern Bay".

 The Gulf of Tonkin is a relatively shallow portion of the Pacific Ocean; the majority of the gulf's ocean floor is less than 75 m in depth, and no part of the gulf is submerged in more than 100 m of water.